PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-06-24-coreweekly-weeks-24.md

  - core-weekly
 ---

-This edition of the Core Weekly report highlights changes in PrestaShop's core codebase during the previous week, from Monday 16th to Sunday 22nd of May 2016.
+This edition of the Core Weekly report highlights changes in PrestaShop's core codebase during the previous week, from Monday 13th to Sunday 19th of June 2016.

 ## General messages